OctavioProfeta/OctavioProfeta.github.io/index.md

 8. Undetermined, related to animals or creatures

 {: style="text-align: justify;"}
-War appears naturaly in the most reccurent topics.
-It is also on of the most salient terms, all topic cofounded.
-This indicate an interest for war in itself, but also for the consequences of war, such as the loss of loved ones, the destruction of the environment, etc. This implies that war is one of the most important societal fears.
+War appears clearly in the most reccurent topics.
+The word 'war' is also one of the most salient terms, all topics combined.
+As we discussed in the introduction, we chose war as one of the major societal fear of interest.
+Thus, movies do indeed discuss societal fears and war seems like the most present societal fear depicted in movies.
+We will therefore look deeper into the war theme.

+{: style="text-align: justify;"}

 ## War, war never changes...